5004nathan/PC-Tuning/docs/post-install.md

 - Open CMD and enter the commands below

     - Set the maximum password age to never expire.
-This prevents Windows periodically asking to change or enter a password despite removing it (if applicable)
+This prevents Windows periodically asking to change or enter a password despite removing it (if applicable).

         ```bat
         net accounts /maxpwage:unlimited
         ```

-    - Clean the WinSxS folder
+    - Clean the WinSxS folder.
+Note that this command will prevent SFC and DISM commands from being able to restore corrupt files in result of stress-tests/overclocking on your (presumably [dual-boot](/docs/physical-setup.md#stability-hardware-clocking-and-thermal-performance)) system.

         ```bat
         DISM /Online /Cleanup-Image /StartComponentCleanup /ResetBase